 If you look in the ‘Display Keys’ tab you will see your newly generated key.

 e.
-Export keys - in order for others to send you encrypted emails you’ll have to put your public key about a bit - send it to your contacts, include it in your email signature, wear it on , whatever.
+Export keys - in order for others to send you encrypted emails you’ll have to put your public key about a bit - send it to your contacts, include it in your email signature, whatever suits you.

-d.
-Validating a key pair - this is an important step as it confirms that a recipient is who they say they are. this should be done face to face, but encrypted VoIP is another good option.
-Never use phones (mobile or landline) as they simply not secure in this day and age.
+f.
+Validating a key pair - this is an important step as it confirms that a recipient is who they say they are.
+This should be done face to face, but encrypted VoIP is another good option.
+Never use phones (mobile or landline) as they are simply not secure in this day and age.

-e.
+g.
 Mailvelope does not currently support Digital Signing of messages, but ‘this feature is under development’.
-What does have is ‘Security tokens’, a three character code and a which will be prominently displayed on all Mailvelope dialogues, clearly identifying their origin so you cannot mistake them
+What does have is ‘Security Tokens’, a three-character code which will be prominently displayed on all Mailvelope dialogues, clearly identifying their origin so you cannot mistake them